Student credit cards

 Student credit cards work in the same way as a normal credit card, but they typically have no annual fee and a low credit limit to help you avoid taking on too much credit.

-What are the advantages and disadvantages of a student credit card?
+What are the advantages of a student credit card?

 It’s important to understand the advantages and disadvantages of having a student credit card before you apply.